yi-jiayu/jolang/README.md

 # jolang
-Transpiling S-expressions to Go code
+A Lisp dialect which compiles directly to Go source code

 ## About